Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

 **Permission Errors**

+.. raw:: html

     If you do not have access to the Call Ingestion API, the following error will be returned with a 403 response code.
-*Please note that the Call Ingestion API is enabled per network.
-Please contact the Invoca support team at questions@invoca.com for setup assistance.*
+    <i>Please note that the Call Ingestion API is enabled per network.
+Please submit a case via the
+    <a href="https://community.invoca.com/t5/crmsupport/page">Community Case Portal</a> for setup assistance.</i>
+    <br /><br />

 **Response (403 Forbidden):**